Volkswagen investment vaults Argo into top ranks of self-driving firms

-DETROIT (Reuters) - Volkswagen AG’s $2.6-billion investment in Ford Motor Co’s Argo AI self-driving unit, announced on Friday, immediately vaults the two-year-old Pittsburgh-based startup into the top ranks in the sector.
+DETROIT (Reuters) - Volkswagen AG’s $2.6-billion investment in Ford Motor Co’s (F.N) Argo AI self-driving unit, announced on Friday, immediately vaults the two-year-old Pittsburgh-based startup into the top ranks in the sector.

 Argo said VW was investing $1 billion in cash and contributing its European self-driving unit, valued at $1.6 billion.
 The investment deal gives Argo a valuation of just over $7 billion, one of the highest in the autonomous vehicles sector.